reticent-roklimber/atlas/README.md

 So basically when someone hits the site they first hit the NGINX container with 2 workers that can handle up to 8096 simultaneous connections (with HTTP caching), they are then routed to the underlying web app container which has 1-3 Gunicorn workers running about 5 threads each.
 Each thread can share the data of their parent worker, so this helps with queueing and resource optimisation.
 The certbot and datadog containers are just for maintenance stuff.
 I'm sure there are better ways to do this, but the key thing I found I needed was full hardware control of dedicated virtual machines (so I could specify my memory requirements), and this is why I've gone down this rather low-level manual path of web hosting.

-Obviously there is geographical latency based on your distance from the UK datacenter.
+Obviously there is geographical latency based on your distance from the UK datacenter (where the host is).
 I'd love to fix that via CDN caching etc, but ultimately I assume I'd need to have a host in every major datacenter and route traffic to the closest node.
 If there are any cloud engineer guns out there: please help.

 #### 1. Data Processing